If you like to read along with this video, you can read the transcript below:

 Perhaps you have had moments in your life that you realized: ‘I am doing something, and it doesn’t feel right’.
 It doesn’t feel right because your conscience gives you a sign that you are doing something that you should not be doing.
-Or, that you should not be doing something that you should be doing.
+Or, that you are not doing something that you should be doing.
 For instance, when you’re putting someone down because you are jealous, instead of giving someone a compliment.
 Or that you should be working, but that you let yourself be distracted.
 At such a moment you could think: ‘oh no, I am doing something wrong, because I am not doing what God tells me to do.
 So I am making a mistake, and what would God think, what would God do?
 Will he punish me for not doing what he tells me to do?’
 To answer that question, I would like to refer to Liberatie 217, regel 22 tot 24:

 “Zo zal ook jÍj ervaren dat als je naar je beste kunnen probeert te doen wat God je vraagt, God je zo nodig als op arendsvleugels draagt”